abhiwand/atk/doc/source/ds_dflw.rst

 Columns and rows are added to the database structure, and data is imported as appropriate.

 As an example, let's start with a frame containing two columns *a* and *b*.
-The frame can be accessed by BigFrame *BF1*.
+The frame can be accessed by Frame *BF1*.
 We can look at the data and structure of the database by using the ``inspect`` function::

     BF1.inspect()